 2pm pick up at Glasgow Royal Concert Hall

 Lasts 2 hours

 Finishes at King Tut’s Wah Wah Hut

-2. The Glasgow City Centre Walking Tour departs at 1030 and 2 pm everyday.
+2. The Glasgow City Centre Walking Tour departs at 1030 and 2 pm every day.
 The tour is run by locals and takes you to all the key sites in the centre of the city.
-The tour covers Glasgow cathedral and necropolis, Glasgow Green, the Clyde and much more.
+This Glasgow tour covers Glasgow cathedral and necropolis, Glasgow Green, the Clyde and much more.
 This is a great value tour that gives you the key highlights of the city.